-Saint Mother Theodore died May 14, 1856.
 On Oct.
-15, 2006 at St. Peter’s Square in Rome Mother Theodore was canonized and received the title, “Saint” from the Catholic Church.
+15, 2006 at St. Peter’s Square in Rome, Mother Theodore was canonized and received the title “Saint” from the Catholic Church.
 She is designated in the Vatican’s official record as Saint Theodora.

 Did you know that Saint Mother Theodore wrote extensive journals and letters in her lifetime?
-Find her writings here or at LindenLeafGifts.com.
+Her wise letters, journals and collected quotes have been, and continue to be, inspirational to thousands of people.
+Search for inspiration in her hundreds of quotes, or purchase items featuring her writing at Amazon or at LindenLeafGifts.com.

 Want even more details about the amazing life story of Saint Mother Theodore Guerin?
 Read on!